axinc-ai/ax-gfxlib/readme.md

 The technological landscape with Apple is ever-evolving.
 The deprecation of OpenGLES could significantly impact many developers. axgl was developed as the optimal tool to bridge this technological divide.
 To safeguard your past investments while smoothly transitioning to future tech, consider axgl as your go-to solution.

-## Other platform support

-[ax](https://axinc.jp/en/) is a company that specializes in low-level API implementations of 3D Graphics and AI on a variety of hardware.
-If you are interested in implementing OpenGL in other environments(e.g. Vulkan, DX12), please contact us at contact@axinc.jp.

 ## Metal backend for iOS

 ### Development Environment